 As the coverage demonstrates how well each model can estimate the real value within its intervals, this variable may be used to assess if a certain approach offers a more accurate estimate for various time periods.
 Figure 6 presents the performance of both the CRS model and Plum for every simulated scenario.
-It appears that the coverage of many of the CRS chronologies are >2 throughout the whole chronology, meaning that the model does not have a period of time for which it is more precise.
+It appears that the bias (?) of many of the CRS chronologies are >2 throughout the whole chronology, meaning that the model does not have a period of time for which it is more precise.
 Moreover, the CRS, as applied, does not exhibit a clear learning pattern, where the coverage appears to be indifferent to the amount of information available.
 It appears that even high levels of information percentage provide coverages >2, in some cases closer to 4 for scenarios 2 and 3.
 Plum on the other hand, shows a structure where more data are reflected in improved models in scenarios 1 and 3.
-It is only at low levels of information where Plum’s coverage is >2.
+It is only at low levels of information where Plum’s bias is >2.
 Scenario 2, on the other hand, presents a case where Plum is both incapable of capturing the true value, for depths >15 cm, and it appears that as more data becomes available the model provides worse results.
-This may be of concern if we do not recognize that this scenario is unrealistic as it presents an extreme change in the accumulation around 15 cm, which coincides with the depth at which the coverage becomes >2.
+This may be of concern if we do not recognize that this scenario is unrealistic as it presents an extreme change in the accumulation around 15 cm, which coincides with the depth at which the bias becomes >2.
 However, it is also important to acknowledge that this experiment was performed using default settings.
 In a real-world scenario the user typically has some prior knowledge of the sedimentation process, about the site of interest, which could be incorporated as prior information to the model to improve the resulting chronology for both the CRS and Plum models.

 In conclusion, the use of the Bayesian age-depth models is preferred for the consistent construction of sediment chronologies, not only on radiocarbon-based chronologies as presented by [@Blaauw2018] but also in the more complex case of 210Pb shown here.
 While the classical approach provides reasonable results regarding the bias, the uncertainty quantification in these methods needs improvement as it does not rely on a proper statistical structure.
 In a real-world scenario, it is impossible to measure the true bias of a method and therefore a proper uncertainty quantification becomes extremely important.
 These results support the recommendations presented by [@Smith2001; @Barsanti2020] where the CRS method, or any dating methodology, should be validated using independent dating markers.

 Lastly, it is important to highlight the benefits of the Bayesian methods.
 From both [@Blaauw2018] and the present work, it is shown that Bayesian methods constantly improve as more data are added, and the uncertainty associated to the method is realistic and coherent with the amount of information available.
 This leads to chronologies that are capable of capturing the true age in their credible intervals, especially with minimal expert input (unlike the CRS which relies on expert modifications).
 The ability to capture the true value in the credible intervals becomes important when the problem is associated with decision making processes, as it provides a more realistic picture of the available knowledge of the process.
-Given that 210Pb-dating is now widely used in pollution, environmental and climate change studies, which potentially have a high impact on both policy-making and public perception, realistic age estimates and uncertainties become extremely important.
+Given that 210Pb-dating is now widely used in studies of pollution, environmental dynamics and climate change, which potentially have a high impact on both policy-making and public perception, realistic age estimates and uncertainties, as well as estimates of rates of change over time, become extremely important.

 Acknowledgments